Symbols of the Grail Procession

 Welsh god Brân was the prototype of the Fisher King, and since then many writers have identified Brân, son of Llŷr, with Robert de

-the 6th century) which has the interesting property that it grants whatever food is desired.
-There is also a cauldron, which might be
+century) which has the interesting property that it grants whatever food is desired.
+There is also a cauldron, which might be the same

 The Cathar Initiation Rite

-central elements of the Grail romances had originated in eyewitness accounts of initiation ceremonies in which certain
+of the Grail romances had originated in eyewitness accounts of initiation ceremonies in which certain mysterious symbols

-mysterious symbols played an important part.
-In 1932, in a cave below the fortress of Montréal-de-Sos near Tarascon, there was found a wall-painting which, it was
+played an important part.
+In 1932, in a cave below the fortress of Montréal-de-Sos near Tarascon, there was found a wall-painting which, it was suggested, was of

-suggested, was of Cathar origin and dated from the 12th century.
-It shows a lance, a broken sword, a solar disk, many red crosses and a
+Cathar origin and dated from the 12th century.
+It shows a lance, a broken sword, a solar disk, many red crosses and a square panel.
+The

-square panel.
-The latter contains an inner square.
-The outer part of the panel, which might represent a table or altar, contains twenty crosses in various forms on
+latter contains an inner square.
+The outer part of the panel, which might represent a table or altar, contains twenty crosses in various forms on a black

-a black background; the inner part contains five tear-shaped drops of blood and five white crosses.
-If the inner part corresponds to the tailléor, then we
+background; the inner part contains five tear-shaped drops of blood and five white crosses.
+If the inner part corresponds to the tailléor, then we have

-Castle, as they vary between the Grail Romances, it is easy to lose sight of the central point.
-The varying details do not really matter; what does matter is that
+they vary between the Grail Romances, it is easy to lose sight of the central point.
+The varying details do not really matter; what does matter is that the Quester